agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

 source code of the ``hello-world-prog.agda`` file to JavaScript code.

 From Emacs or Atom, press ``C-c C-x C-c`` and enter ``JS`` to compile the module to JavaScript.
-Alternatively, open a terminal session, navigate to your top-level folder and run:
+Alternatively, open a terminal session, navigate to the top-level folder and run:

 .. code-block::

   agda --js hello-world-prog.agda

-This creates several ``.js`` files in your top-level folder.
+This creates several ``.js`` files in the top-level folder.
 The file corresponding to our source code has the name ``jAgda.hello-world-prog.js``.